 Check out these tips to learn how to add flavor to your next batch of soup!

-Fresh crab meat is more costly since it requires extra work to harvest the meat.
+Fresh crab meat is more costly since more work is required to harvest the meat.
 It has amazing flavor and will make your next recipe taste delicious!
 If you have the time and are willing to put in the work, I highly recommend using fresh crab meat.

-Canned or packaged crab meat is available on your grocer’s shelf and can be popped right out of the can.
+Canned or packaged crab meat is available on your grocer’s shelf.
+You can pop this ingredient in, straight from the can.
 Often it comes with fillers, so pay attention to the ingredient list.
-Flavors may have been added that will affect your recipe.
+Added flavors may affect the flavors in your recipe.

 What is Imitation Crab Meat

 Imitation crab meat is not actually crab meat, so be sure to read the label first.
-It looks similar to crab meat and flakes in the same way, but it is actually Alaska pollock.
+It looks similar to crab meat and flakes in the same way, but it is typically made up of Alaska pollock.

 Cooking Sherry vs Drinking Sherry

 Both cooking and drinking sherry will work for any recipe, but there are a few notable differences to consider.
-Cooking sherry is sold on supermarket shelves for cooking-use only.
+Cooking sherry is meant for cooking-use only.
 It is not something you would drink on its own.

 Another good reason to choose cooking sherry is its affordability!
-Drinking sherry has a short shelf life once it is opened, so drink it quickly or it’ll go to waste.
+Once opened, drinking sherry has a short shelf life.
+You will need to use it fairly quickly to avoid wasting it.

 Will you help add value to Pip and Ebby?